GuanyuCui/BiSPER/README.md

 # BiSPER

+*(This is the official GitHub repository for the KDD 2025 paper: Mixing Time Matters: Accelerating Effective Resistance Estimation via Bidirectional Method.)*

 Welcome to the official BiSPER documentation.
 This guide provides a comprehensive walkthrough to replicate our experiments, covering everything from dataset preparation and code compilation to running experiments and plotting results.

 ## Environment Setup